mozilla/experimenter-docs/docs/data-scientists/experiment-sizing.md

 slug: /experiment-sizing
 ---

 This page gives an overview of how Mozanalysis can be used to do experiment sizing. **[Mozanalysis]** is a library used to standardize experiment analysis at Mozilla.
-Mozanalysis contains the statistical tools used by [Jetstream] to produce results from experiments, as well as tools to pull historical data from BigQuery to calculated necessary sample sizes to carry out experiments.
+Mozanalysis contains the statistical tools used by [Jetstream] to produce results from experiments, as well as tools to pull historical data from BigQuery to calculate necessary sample sizes to carry out experiments.
 The results of the tool are the sample size and percent of the total target population required per branch of an experiment with a balanced design to achieve a given power.

 ## Experiment sizing paradigm